 Anticipate for weather changes and pack easily layered garments.

-Nowadays, you will find countless brands of baby feeding sets that encourage baby’s independence and minimizes spillage.
+Nowadays, you will find countless brands of baby feeding sets that encourage your baby’s independence and minimize spillage.

-This is the ideal baby feeding plan for you as a dad when you want to enjoy your favorite ice-cold drink and watch your baby fill its belly!
+As a dad, this is the ideal baby feeding plan for you when you want to enjoy your favorite ice-cold drink and watch your baby fill its belly!

 Load the tablet up with some movies or TV programs that your toddler can watch during the trip.